David-Salazar/kafka-poc/README.md

  kafka-topics --bootstrap-server localhost:9092 --topic timeline_tweets --create --partitions 3
 ```

-4. Create an Apache Kafka consumer in your terminal with the following command:
+4. Create (only if this is your first time running the project) an Apache Kafka consumer in your terminal with the following command:

 ```
 kafka-console-consumer --bootstrap-server localhost:9092 --topic timeline_tweets